-With National Vegetarian Week soon approaching (10–17 May), why not use the week to host some fun veggie activities for your residents?
-Charity Vegetarian for Life (VfL) has plenty of inspiring ideas to help your planning.
+With National Vegetarian Week soon approaching (16–22 May), why not take the opportunity to host some fun veggie activities for your residents?
+Vegetarian for Life (VfL) has plenty of inspiring ideas to help your planning.

-This is a really nice way to make vegetarian or vegan (veg*n) residents feel included and to celebrate their lifestyle choice.
-Perhaps ask them for their ideas to observe the week, or cook their favourite meat-free option for all to enjoy.
+National Vegetarian Week is a really nice way to make vegetarian or vegan (veg*n) residents feel included and to celebrate their lifestyle choice.
+Perhaps ask them for their ideas on how to observe the week, or cook their favourite meat-free option for all to enjoy.

 And even if you don’t have veg*n residents at present, the celebration can be a fantastic way to introduce new foods.
 You’ll likely find your residents are happy to try some meat-free options.